-These comments are submitted on behalf of Beyond Pesticides.
+These comments to the National Organic Standards Board (NOSB) on its Fall 2014 agenda are submitted on behalf of Beyond Pesticides.
 Founded in 1981 as a national, grassroots, membership organization that represents community-based organizations and a range of people seeking to bridge the interests of consumers, farmers and farmworkers, Beyond Pesticides advances improved protections from pesticides and alternative pest management strategies that reduce or eliminate a reliance on pesticides.
 Our membership and network span the 50 states and groups around the world.

 Beyond Pesticides opposes the relisting of sodium acid pyrophosphate (SAPP), based on the information available to us and the Handling Subcommittee (HS).
 We note that the principal document available to the committee is a technical advisory panel (TAP) review of sodium phosphates in response to a petition for use in soy milk.
 The technical review (TR) focuses on a proposed expanded use of SAPP, and does not address the current listed use.
+We have added some additional toxicity information in the attached checklist.